The Disappointing Disappointment Of Migraines In My Marriage

 My hubby has taken this whole migraine journey with me, but understanding the evolution of my neurological disorder doesn’t always stop the disappointment from flowing when my head destroys our plans.

-Doing my best to try to avoid an attack
+Trying to avoid an attack

 I do my best to take care of my head and avoid potential migraine triggers like lack of sleep, drinking alcohol, and doing hardcore geometry.
 But even when I avoid all these, my brain can have a mind of its own.
 This is when I have to change my family’s schedule and scramble to come up with a Plan B--it's usually my husband.